 As of the report date, GE Capital was operational in its renovated office space.
 Under the CEA, GE Capital's performance is assessed annually relative to payroll obligations.
-The most recent obligation included \$18.5 million in payroll during 2014.
-GE Capital reported \$18.5 million in payroll in 2014, meeting the payroll requirement of \$18.5 million.
-The next obligation includes \$28.6 million in payroll during 2015.
+The most recent obligation included \$29.5 million in payroll for the 12-month period ending December 31, 2016.
+GE Capital generated \$26.8 million in payroll during this period, missing the performance requirement.
+The next obligation includes \$30.4 million in payroll for the 12-month period ending December 31, 2017.